 Once you internalize these shapes, you stop seeing the fretboard as a collection of memorized positions and start seeing it as a map of musical relationships.

-The CAGED system is arguably the most practical theory framework ever developed specifically for guitar.
-It is based on a simple observation: the five open chord shapes — C, A, G, E, and D — can be moved up the neck as barre chords to produce any major chord in any position.
+CAGED is a guitar-specific framework based on five open chord shapes — C, A, G, E, and D — that can be moved up the neck as barre chords to play any major chord in any position.
+The five shapes tile the entire fretboard without gaps, and each has a corresponding scale pattern that surrounds it.

 Each letter in CAGED refers to the open chord shape that forms the basis of a barre chord position: